 Those craving a little more action had plenty of choices.
 Some entered their horses in races at Ayer or elsewhere; friends and neighbors would go to cheer them on.
 Baseball was a popular activity, either to play or to watch.
 The Acton team would often play neighboring towns on the 4th.
 In 1896, for example, the team played a double-header against Marlborough that drew five hundred spectators to the afternoon game.
 As bicycles became popular in the mid-1890s, road races were held either in Acton or neighboring towns.

 Unlikely though it may seem today, in 1900, there was a local yacht club that arranged a July 4th race on Lake Nagog.
-It may have been a one-off event.
 The newspaper reported, “The yacht race seems to have been more of a failure than a success as the boats broke down or met with some mishap near the start, D. H. Hall’s being the only one making a successful run.”

 On the evening of the Fourth, private citizens would often provide a fireworks display.
 For several years in the 1890s, South Acton was treated to fireworks by the Lothrop family.
 Cyrus Dole provided fireworks for a large crowd on the common in 1897 followed by cold drinks and an open house at his newly renovated summer home across from the library.
 Another place to view fireworks during the 1890s was Wright's Hill in West Acton.
 An article from 1892 mentioned people on Wright's Hill watching a hot air balloon going up and down miles away and, in the evening, seeing fireworks being set off all around the horizon.